Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No explicit guidance on when to use this tool versus siblings like memory_absorb or memory_update.
-The description implies the action but does not provide context or exclusions.
+The description does not provide guidance on when to use this tool versus alternatives like memory_absorb or memory_update.
+It explains the merge strategies but lacks explicit when-to-use or when-not-to-use context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.